-The Community committed to providing \$35,000 to the Organization during both 2021 and 2020, which is recorded in contributions without donor restrictions on the statement of activities.
+The Community committed to providing \$40,000 and \$35,000 to the Organization during December 31, 2022 and 2021, respectively, which is recorded in contributions without donor restrictions on the statement of activities.
 The commitment is to be paid monthly in equal installments over a fiscal year from July to June.
-The unpaid balance of the commitment as of December 31, 2021 and 2020 has been recorded as contributions receivable - related party on the statement of financial position and is expected to be paid in-full by June 30 of the following year.
+The unpaid balance of the commitment as of December 31, 2022 and 2021 has been recorded as contributions receivable - related party on the statement of financial position and is expected to be paid in-full by June 30 of the following year.